 | High-Performance Computing (HPC) Cluster | A collection of networked computers that provides the necessary computational power for running large-scale or multiple simultaneous simulations [51] [53]. |

--ntomp setting) is essential for peak performance [4] [45].Molecular dynamics (MD) simulations are computationally intensive, and their performance is highly dependent on effective parallelization and judicious resource allocation.
-This guide objectively compares the parallel scaling approaches and performance of three leading MD software packagesâGROMACS, AMBER, and NAMDâto help researchers avoid common performance pitfalls and optimize their simulations.
+-ntomp setting) is essential for peak performance [7] [53].Molecular dynamics (MD) simulations are computationally intensive, and their performance is highly dependent on effective parallelization and judicious resource allocation.
+This guide objectively compares the parallel scaling approaches and performance of three leading MD software packages—GROMACS, AMBER, and NAMD—to help researchers avoid common performance pitfalls and optimize their simulations.

 The core performance differences between GROMACS, AMBER, and NAMD stem from their fundamental parallelization strategies and how they distribute computational workloads.